klimantje/dbt-adapters/dbt-spark/CONTRIBUTING.md

 `dagger` will be installed as part of running `hatch run setup`.

 > [!NOTE]
-> `dbt-spark` has not yet been configured to install `dbt-adpaters` and `dbt-tests-adapter` as local, editable packages.
+> `dbt-spark` has not yet been configured to install `dbt-adapters` and `dbt-tests-adapter` as local, editable packages.

 ## Test profiles